sooriyaarachchi/pybites.github.io-src/content/pages/about.md

 PyBites has been a long time coming for Julian and Bob and they're so very proud of it!
 They hope you enjoy it as much as they enjoy coding it.

+__Disclaimer:__ ideas expressed on our blog are ours, and have nothing to do with the current/previous employers we work for.

 Remember, Keep Calm and Code in Python!